angularlicious/custom-angular-libraries-course/README.md

 },
 ```

-The `ng-packagr` outputs the build to the specified `outDir`.
+The `ng-packagr` outputs the build to the specified `outDir` as defined in the library's `ng-package.json` file.
 It uses the Angular Package Format guidelines to create builds for different types of consumers.
-Thing to note:
+Things to note:

 * uses the npm scope name for the entry point
 * uses the `ngc` compiler